Every year, Canadians spend approximately $12 billion on dental services.

 You can find your ID Number underneath your name on the front of your ID card.
 Your ID number will end with -00.

 As for any dependents that are covered under your plan, they also have a unique ID Number.
-These are on the back side of your card.
-Each dependent will have their own code for claims and correspondence.
+These are on the backside of your card.
+Each dependent will have its own code for claims and correspondence.

 When you lose your ID card, you can replace it easily.
 Make sure you register for online services - this allows you to print a card right away.
 You will also have an electronic version of your card if you download the Green Shield on the Go app.